 GPS and navigation

 With GPS, you can map your training route.
 You can either use the GPS feature to see where you were, as the route is marked on the chart and analyze your training later.
 Or you can use the feature live while running to show the way.
-Some sports watches can show you a complete map so it’s easy to navigate in the right direction, others show a more simple map where you only see a poor picture of your route and again others just show in which direction you came from and in which direction your starting point is .
+Some sports watches can show you a complete map so it’s easy to navigate in the right direction, others show a more simple map where you only see a poor picture of your route and again others just show in which direction you came from and in which direction your starting point is.
 Choose what suits you best.
 Several sports watches also have a built-in barometer that can measure the pressure at different altitudes.
 This can be very smart if you are skiing, climbing mountains or jumping parachute.

-Music player: Some sports watches have ability to store and play music via Bluetooth.
+Music player: Some sports watches have the ability to store and play music via Bluetooth.
 In that way, you can leave your music player or mobile at home when you run and enjoy music directly from your wrist.
 The quality isn’t like a real music player with earbuds, but it can be okay anyway.

 Screen and buttons: It’s particular important that a sports watch is easy to operate as you do not have time to make a lot of mistakes with the touchscreen when you run intervals.
 Therefore, it is better if the watch is operated with buttons as they are easier to reach and operate than a touch screen, which can be cumbersome if you have cold or wet fingers, wear gloves or just don’t have time to look down on the watch too long.
 The screen itself is limited in size.
 For that reason, it’s more important that the screen is easy to see – even in sunlight.
 You can usually set different backgrounds who can help you with visibility.

 Battery charging: By using features such as GPS and heart rate monitoring will drain the battery, so if you want to use the watch for many hours at a time, such as on a long LSD run, battery life is extra important.
-However, you can off course turn off these features if you want to save power.
+However, you can of course turn off these features if you want to save power.
 For regular training of a few hours, all sports watches have enough battery power.
 So, it will be a matter of how often you want to charge it.
 Also, notes that if your watch is connected to your phone via Bluetooth, either to get notifications about email, calls, etc. or to transfer data to an app, it also has an impact on the battery power.

 Type of strap: For training, it is best to use a rubber or silicone strap that can withstand sweat and does not bother or irritate the skin.
 It will be a good idea if you can try having a watch on your wrist just to feel what is most comfortable for you.
-The watch has to sit relatively close, to give the best measure of heart rate with the built-in heart rate monitor, so it is important that it sits well.
+The watch has to sit relatively close, to give the best measure of heart rate with the built-in heart rate monitor, so it must sit well.
 However, the watch strap can be replaced on many models.
 So, you can change the strap often if you want.
 Maybe you want a more stylish metal or leather strap at work or just more colors.
 Rubber and silicone straps are also easy to clean with soapy water after a particularly sweaty or muddy training session.

 Water resistance: Most sports watches are water-repellent, but check the individual product just to be sure.
 A low IP certification can do it okay with sweat and a run in rainy weather.
-If, on the other hand, you have to use it for swimming, you need to find a sports watch with a higher IP certification.
+If, on the other hand, you have to use it for swimming, you need to find a sports watch with higher IP certification.
 If you need to use the watch for diving, you need to pay extra attention, as the watch also must be able to withstand the pressure.
 Also, be aware that the waterproof may vary depending on the watch is in salt or chlorine water.